Dellta7/Dellta7/README.md

 ****About me:****

-- I am from Vĩnh Long province.
+- I'm from Vĩnh Long province.
 I activity from 9pm to 3am.
 ----------------------------------------------------------------------------------
 ****Thanks for:****